abrege11/abrege11/README.md

 ## Abraham Brege - About Me
 I am a software engineer from Michigan, I enjoy studies in the Theory of Computation with a focus in Quantum Computing.
-I am currently a senior at Northern Michigan University and plan to continue my academic career pursuing a Masters degree in Computer Science.
+I am currently a senior at Northern Michigan University and a Backend Web Development Intern at Northcross Group.
+I plan to continue my academic career pursuing a Masters degree in Computer Science.

 For more information about me, visit abrege11.github.io
 <!--